“And time yet for a hundred indecisions,/And for a hundred visions and revisions,/ Before the taking of a toast and tea.” – T.S. Eliot

 Well, you get the idea.
 If coming up with a title is an art, it’s one that escapes me.

 Some of these title losses I have grieved.
-My new book will go out into the world as “The Lost Dragons,” but I will always know it as “The Poet’s Daughter.”
+My new book will go out into the world under another name, but I will always know it as “The Poet’s Daughter.”
 However, for the most part I understand that the book you discover in your first draft is not the book you uncover in the revision process.
 Titles are your canary in the coalmine.
 They come back to you or they don’t, but either way they tell you something you didn’t know before.

 And that, at the end of the day, is the best part of revision (and titles, for that matter).
 It’s not that it allows for, to quote T.S.
 Eliot again, “time to murder and create,” but that you learn something new.
 And since my super-power is being a dork, learning something new is my favorite thing.